Skip to main content

 • Big data and economics

-• Elective teaching units (choose 3 out of 6) (9 credits)
+• Optional teaching units (3 units to be chosen from 6) (9 credits)

 • Economics, finance and crises (3 credits)